 Although I’m happy to report those days are long gone.
 However, that foolish behavior came with a price.
 As a result of not going to the dentist like I should.
 (My mom quit tolerating the bs and embarrassment and quit taking me.)
 This meant stuff was going on and I was not getting it taken care of.
 Be better than me.

+My friends convinced me to finally visit a dentist and they told me why Advance Dental is the best.
+It sounded really great there but I had to find one that was a little closer to where I lived.
 Fast forward several years and I found the most amazing dental office.
 I was deathly afraid my first couple of cleaning visits but they have earned my trust and got my teeth back to full health.
 I love them so much I allowed them to put a screw in my gum to fix my less than perfect smile with an implant.
 Now it is time to straighten up my pearly whites.
 In walks Invisalign: Clear aligners, also known as clear-aligner treatment, are orthodontic devices that are a transparent, plastic form of dental braces used to adjust teeth.

 Basic Invisalign Rules: